w3gh/ghostplusplus/branches/ghostrcon/readme.txt

 !download <name>        allow a user to start downloading the map (only used with conditional map downloads, it tries to do a partial match)
 !fakeplayer             create or delete a fake player to occupy a slot during the game (the player will not do anything except stay AFK)
-!from                   display the country each player is from !hold <name> ...        hold a slot for someone
+!from                   display the country each player is from !hcl <string>           set the HCL command string !hold <name> ...        hold a slot for someone
-!kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !messages <on/off>      enable or disable local admin messages for this game (battle.net messages relayed to local admins in game)
+!kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (20-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !messages <on/off>      enable or disable local admin messages for this game (battle.net messages relayed to local admins in game)
 !mute <name>            mute a player (it tries to do a partial match)